 It really depends on the size of your vegetables.
 It usually takes between 15 to 25 minutes for vegetables to perfectly grill and become soft on the inside.
 Make sure the heat is not too high as you don't want vegetables shish kabobs to be burnt on the outside and raw on the inside.

-Whether you don’t own a grill or it’s too cold to turn on the grill outside, there could be a chance you would want to use your oven to make veggie shish kabobs and it’s so simple to do so.
+Yes, and it's very easy!
 After your veggie skewers are ready, place them on a baking sheet lined with aluminum foil and broil them 5 inches below the broiler for about 5 minutes on each side.
-Check regularly to make sure they don’t burn.
+Check regularly to make sure they don't burn.

 Veggie Shish Kabob with Thyme and Garlic